-- -debug <value>: Enables debug log lines equal to or less than the value provided.
-Some lines are commented out entirely, and you probably won't even use this.. but hey, now you know it exists. - -disableprint: Disables printing fields and keys.
+- -disableprint Disables printing.
 Might be useful if you are debugging this script.
-Or to see if a query will crash (faster) but not sure what else you could use it for. - -help: Prints this help information.
+Or to see if a query will crash (faster) but not sure what else you could use it for. - -debug <value> Enables debug log lines equal to or less than the value provided. - -debugdata Enables debugging data.
+Prints type information under each field. - -help Prints this help information.